When deciding how to manage your short term rental, you need to know what Airbnb property management fees look like and how much they are.

 But keep in mind that having a vacancy fee is not a common practice in the US short term rental market.
 Your property management team should work on maximizing your Airbnb occupancy rate rather than making you pay when they don’t do their job right.
 It’s best to look for a company that does not have such a fee.

 4. Inspection and Maintenance Fees

 Airbnb property inspection and maintenance are must-have parts of the short term rental business management process and involve tasks such as:

 - Checking if the carbon monoxide detectors and smoke alarms are working well

 - Ensuring no bare wires are hanging around the house

 - Ensuring the Wi-Fi is working

 - Checking if the water system is working everywhere – in the kitchen, the bathroom, and the shower

 - Making sure the heating and air conditioning systems are in good order

-As an Airbnb property owner, you need to understand the company’s maintenance process.
-Here are some of the questions you need to ask the Airbnb property manager:
+As an Airbnb property owner, you need to understand the company’s inspection and maintenance process before hiring them.
+Here are some of the questions you need to ask the Airbnb property management professional: